What is a free school? Free schools are independent, state-funded schools. They have the same legal status as academies.

 How will the school be accountable?
 The school will be run by a Board of Governors who will be accountable to the charitable Trust which oversees the school.
 In addition the school will be accountable to the Secretary of State for Education through the terms of its Funding Agreement.

 How can I show my support?
-As part of our application to the Department for Education, we need to demonstrate the support of the local community, particularly of parents and carers with children starting secondary school in 2019 and 2020.
+As part of our application to the Department for Education, we need to demonstrate the support of the local community, particularly of parents and carers.
 To show your support for Sutton Church of England Secondary School, please complete the short form.